McAfee Founder Accused Of Evading Taxes While Allegedly Earning Millions

 After originally floating the idea of creating his own party, called the Cyber Party, he ran both times as a Libertarian.
 He failed to secure the party's nomination either time.

-A Twitter account bearing his wife's name, Janice McAfee, posted a statement Tuesday defending her husband (and noting that both her and her husband's accounts are "staffed by interns".)
+A Twitter account bearing his wife's name, Janice McAfee, posted a statement Tuesday defending her husband (and noting that both her and her husband's accounts are "staffed by interns.")
 Her statement, retweeted by John McAfee's account, said a team of lawyers are working to assist him.

 My statement on John's detainment. pic.twitter.com/VU0WpUGp6R— Janice McAfee (@theemrsmcafee) October 6, 2020